iamaziz/TermFeed/README.md

-TermFeed
+# TermFeed
-====

 [![PyPI version](https://badge.fury.io/py/termfeed.svg)](http://badge.fury.io/py/termfeed)

 **Term**inal **Feed** is a *minimal* feed **reader** for the terminal (without curses).

-To read, preview, open, store, or delete your favorite RSS feeds from the command line.
+TermFeed is a minimal RSS reader for your terminal.
+You can read, preview, open, store, and delete your favorite RSS feeds directly from the command line.

-#### Why?
+## Why TermFeed?

-If 1) you are a terminal addict, and 2) you want to stay up to date with the outside world by reading quick feed and summaries WITHOUT having to leave your terminal; then TermFeed is for you.
-These are the main reasons I created TermFeed.
+TermFeed is perfect for terminal addicts who want to stay up-to-date with the world by quickly reading feed summaries WITHOUT leaving the terminal.

-### Usage
+## Usage

 `$ feed`